codebyalisher/Database--All-Concepts/README.md

 **WHERE clause:** To perform the queries on the condition base.

+** WHERE clause filters individual rows, whereas the HAVING clause filters groups instead of one row at a time**

 **SELECT DISTINCT clause:** distinct shows the once of duplicate values

 **Aggregate Functions:** min(),max(),sum(),avg(),